 4. The Rise of Voice Search

 Who would have thought twenty years ago that we could all do searches without lifting a finger, quite literally?
-We now live in a world where smart speakers for use in voice search such as Google Home and Amazon Echo/Alexa are dominating the marketplace.
+We now live in a world where smart speakers for use in voice searches such as Google Home and Amazon Echo/Alexa are dominating the marketplace.
 With voice search on the rise, SEOs are now optimizing for them too, considering that half of all searches will be voice searches by 2020 as projected by ComScore.

 Mobile Internet wasn’t even much of a thing when SEO started all those years ago.
 Now mobile users have long surpassed the number of desktop users, and mobile responsiveness has become a must for websites everywhere.
 With Google ranking websites based on their mobile versions via its Mobile-First Index, it has become even more imperative for webmasters to up their responsiveness levels, and for SEOs to improve on their optimization efforts for mobile.